summericyblog/GptRevise/README.md

 - `grammar.prompt`: Define your custom prompt for performing a grammar check.

 These prompts will guide the GPT model in processing the text according to your specific requirements.

+Besides, this addon will create a `.compare` folder and two files in it in your project for comparison.

 ## Contributing